We like to have a drink at: Bracket Brewing, Marrickville

 Food & Pairings

-There’s no food available just yet, but we were told they’re more than happy for patrons to bring in their own.
+On opening, there was no food available, but we were told they’re more than happy for patrons to bring in their own.
+A few months into their operations, food truck offerings like Uncle Ay-Jay’s (with several vege options) and others joined operations on Addi Road.

 Final Thoughts